nthucurry/gitbook/knowledge/cloud/azure/azlearn.md

 - Azure Files: Managed file shares for cloud or on-premises deployments.
 - Azure Queues: A messaging store for reliable messaging between application components.
 - Azure Tables: A NoSQL store for schemaless storage of structured data.

+### Securing Storage Endpoints
+- firewalls and VNet restricts access to the storage account from specific subnets on VNet or public ip’s.
+- subnets and VNet must exist in the same azure region or region pair as the storage account.

 ### Blob Storage
 A service that stores **unstructured data** in the cloud as objects/blobs.
 Blob storage can store any type of text or binary data, such as a document, media file, or application installer.
 Blob storage is also referred to as object storage.